Will Support at Home or the NDIS fund my footwear?

 Support at Home providers and NDIS plan managers can buy footwear on behalf of clients, but the buying organisations are responsible for determining whether purchases are eligible for funding.
 Just Comfort Shoes is not a registered Support at Home or NDIS service provider.

 If you would like your organisation to pay for your shoes, please advise us on entering our store.
-We will need an email address for any organisation that needs a copy of the invoice from us, including your podiatrist or other health practitioner where necessary.
+We will need personal details including an email address for any organisation that needs a copy of the invoice from us and your podiatrist or other health practitioner if you would like us to provide them with details of the footwear you want.

 Our opinion on what footwear may suit is not a guarantee that it will be funded.

-We charge a Case Processing Fee of $16.50 (incl GST) for purchases involving invoicing of an organisation.
+We charge a Case Processing Fee of $16.50 (incl GST) for purchases involving invoicing of an organisation prior to payment.
 This covers information collection, invoice creation, remittance advice processing, bank deposit processing, and, where necessary, invoice adjustments and emailing of footwear information to health practitioners.

 We do not enter into contracts with buyers other than the Department of Veterans’ Affairs.
-Invoices will be cancelled in cases where buyers demand that we change how we do business.
-For this reason we do not invoice Ozcare, Sunshine Coast Plan Management, Australian Unity or MyHomecare.
+Invoices will be cancelled in cases where buyers demand that we change how we do business or where invoiced organisations have impractical or unreasonable requirements.
+For this reason we do not invoice Ozcare, Sunshine Coast Plan Management, Australian Unity, MyHomecare, Anglicare, HomeMade Support or Instacare.
 Customers seeking footwear from us whose funding is managed by these organisations will need to either buy from us directly or switch to a different provider.

 Support at Home